DFalque/dcsl_interview/README.md

 8. npm install
 9. run npm start

-* Click on the following link
+* Click on the following link (no recommended)

 The client has been uploaded to Netlify and the server to Heroku.

-Note: In Netlify you must be careful with the browser refresh, because netlify does not read the paths properly if the domain is not has a good configuration.
+`Note: In Netlify you must be careful with the browser refresh and API calls, because netlify does not read the paths properly if the domain is not has a good configuration.
+I could fix this.`

 1. The client address is: https://inspiring-elion-3b1d77.netlify.app
 2. The server address is: https://interview-ireland.herokuapp.com/allphone